 The Fund qualifies as a mutual fund trust under the Income Tax Act (Canada).
 All of the Fund's net income for tax purposes and sufficient net capital gains realized in any period are required to be distributed to unitholders such that no income tax is payable by the Fund.
-As a result, the Fund has determined that it is in substance not taxable and therefore does not record income taxes in the Statements of Comprehensive Income (Loss) nor does it recognize any deferred tax assets or liabilities in the Statements of Financial Position.
-As at December 31, 2016, the Fund had \$nil (December 31, 2015 - \$nil) of unused capital losses.
+As a result, the Fund has determined that it is in substance not taxable and therefore does not record income taxes in the Statements of Comprehensive Income (loss) nor does it recognize any deferred tax assets or liabilities in the Statements of Financial Position.
+As at December 31, 2016, the Fund had \$19,540,833 (December 31, 2015 - \$nil) of unused capital losses which have no expiry.